Roshan-047/Roshan-047/README.md

 ## 👩‍💻 <strong>Development Team</strong>

-Artistico was developed by a team of four dedicated developers:
+Artistica was developed by a team of four dedicated developers:

 <div align="center">
   <table>